FarmBot-Docs/farmbot-genesis/v1.6/bom/drivetrain/shaft-coupler.md

 ---
-title: "5mm to 8mm Shaft Coupling"
+title: "Shaft Coupler"
-slug: "5mm-to-8mm-shaft-coupling"
+slug: "shaft-coupler"
 description: "This aluminum coupling connects the Z-axis stepper motor to the leadscrew to allow FarmBot to move in the Z direction."
 price: $6.00
 quantity: